 - Orientation – occurs on the first day of the clerkship.
 Students are given an overview of the clerkship, expectations, assignments, and tips for successfully completing the clerkship.
-They also attend the “Neurological Examination Workshop” to observe a faculty member do a full neurological exam on a standardized patient.
+They will attend the “Neurological Examination Workshop” to observe a faculty member do a full neurological exam on a standardized patient.
 They are given a chance to ask questions and time to practice on one another.
+They will also attend a "Stroke Simulation", where they will learn how to perform an NIH Stroke Scale and practice on a simulated patient.

 - Outpatient Clinic – the rest of the block is spent in outpatient clinic with a day in the EMG lab.

-- Mid-Block Feedback – students meet with Dr. Govindarajan during week two to discuss strengths and weaknesses and how to improve.
+- Mid-Block Feedback – students meet with an Attending or Resident during week two to discuss strengths and weaknesses and how to improve.

 - Didactics – all neurology didactics have been recorded and are available on Canvas through Panopto.
 From time to time, the information will need to be updated and rerecorded, if that is the case, the coordinator will send out a meeting invite regarding where and when the lecture will take place.